cxnnate/sentiment-bot-detection/README.md

 # Sentiment Bot Detector

 This projects stems from a problem I was trying to solve at my job.
 I never got to finish it, but I wanted to keep working on it.
 The goal of the project was to perform analysis on tweets.
 We wanted to understand how social spambots affect the overall sentiment of a topic.
-My aim for this project is to turn this idea into a usable web application and expand the services implement techiques to fight disinformation.
+My aim for this project is to turn this idea into a usable web application and expand the services by implementing state-of-the-art natural language processing techiques to fight disinformation.

 ## Data Collecting